nworb999/reality-agents/README.md

 ## reflections

 I would have added frontend functionality, asynchronous programming and websockets from the get-go.
 I would have grouped prompts more from the beginning based on the associated step.
 I also would have started using Pydantic types sooner.
+I also shouldn't have dismissed the benefits of using a tool like Langchain but I'm happy to have had the experience to write a lot of stuff myself.